Bicycle Maintenance Steps for Beginners

 Cleaning Your Bike

-Start with a clean bike.
-Use a bucket of warm soapy water and a sponge.
-Wipe the frame, wheels, and handlebars.
-For tough spots, apply a degreaser sparingly and scrub with a brush.
+Always start with a clean bike.
+Grab a bucket of warm soapy water and a sponge.
+Wipe down the frame, wheels, and handlebars.
+For the really grimy spots — usually around the drivetrain — put a little degreaser on a brush and scrub it out.

 Lubrication

-• Apply a few drops of lubricant on the chain while pedaling backward.
+• Apply a few drops of lubricant to the chain while pedaling backward slowly.

-• Wipe away excess lubricant with a clean rag.
+• Wipe off the excess with a clean rag.
+This step matters.

 Chain Lubrication